-Project Management & Delivery, Rail Infrastructure, Strategic Advisory Services, Transport Advisory, Design and Delivery
+Project Management and Delivery, Rail Infrastructure, Strategic Advisory Services

 Wairarapa Tunnels Renewals (WMUP3)

-Supporting one of KiwiRail and GWRC’s critical and high risk renewal projects in delivery and design.
+Supporting one of KiwiRail and Greater Wellington Regional Council’s critical and high risk renewal projects in delivery and design.

 The Remutaka Tunnel (renamed from Rimutaka in 2017), is an 8.8km single bore Railway tunnel constructed from 1951 to 1954 and opened in November 1955, replacing the Rimutaka Incline railway that had made its way over the Remutaka Hills since 1878 (now known as the Rail Trail to local hikers and bikers).
 The tunnel runs through New Zealand’s Remutaka Range and is the second longest railway tunnel in the country.
 The location of this tunnel and the regular use for freight and passenger services makes maintenance periods difficult to come by.

-Designing a drainage system in a tunnel environment that is able to be safely removed, recycled at the next renewal and takes into account productivity / available track time is no easy feat.
-Vitruvius are undertaking the lead role on the drainage design for both tunnels.
-One of the more complex principals requirements was to design a drainage system that could withstand the loads from track panel lifters that were to be utilised to complete track relay works through both tunnels.
-The solution also had to convey an unknown flow rate through the short c.
-650m Maoribank and the significantly longer c.
-8.8km Remutaka tunnel.
+Designing a drainage system in a tunnel environment that is able to be safely removed, recycled at the next renewal and takes into account productivity/available track time is no easy feat.
+Vitruvius led the drainage design for both tunnels, responding to a number of complex principal requirements.
+A key consideration was designing a system capable of withstanding loads from track panel lifters used during track relay works through the tunnels.
+The solution also had to convey an unknown flow rate through the short circa 650m Maoribank and the significantly longer circa 8.8km Remutaka tunnel.
 Following initial site investigations, remote flow rate monitoring was installed to aid in the design of the drainage system and water samples were collected to test for the presence of contaminants and iron.

 An initial concept design was produced for the internal tunnel drainage only with a number of recommendations to the client to ensure a whole system approach to upgrading the drainage had been considered.
 In order to progress to detailed design, Vitruvius requested further surveys be undertaken of the external tunnel drainage to identify the asset condition, location and outfalls.
 This meant a full system design could be provided to prevent downstream defects causing an overflow of the tunnel drainage.